-Current time fillers: house renovations, beach walks, collecting seaglass, running my Esty shop, farm/house/garden projects, cooking epic meals, planning vacations and creating photobooks.
+Current time fillers: expecting our first baby (July 2017), major house renovations, beach walks, collecting seaglass, running my Esty shop, farm/house/garden projects, cooking, planning vacations and creating photobooks.

-Professionally, I am working as a sustainability consultant at a construction and engineering firm just south of downtown Seattle, and in 2014, received my MBA in Sustainable Systems from Bainbridge Graduate Institute at Pinchot.
+Professionally, I work as a sustainability consultant at a construction and engineering firm in Seattle, and in 2014, received my MBA in Sustainable Systems from Bainbridge Graduate Institute at Pinchot.
 I am trying my hardest everyday to make the world a better place.
 For professional networking, please check out my LinkedIn account.

 So what’s with the turtle?

 I have been asked many time what is the significance of “turtle”…after all, it appears on my blog, my email address, I have one on my car and one tattooed on my ankle.
 Whenever I am asked the significance it is not a quick and easy answer.
 Turtles represent many different aspects of my life and me as a person, so I thought I would try to shed some light on it here.